Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Robust tensor tree

 \section{Robust tensor tree}

 This section presents a robust version of \eqref{eq:Viterations} by proposing a robust operator via which we embed probability loss quantification into value iteration, following the same idea as $\delta$-robust mapping in \cite{haesaert2020robust}.
 Unlike the a-posteriori correction as introduced in the previous section, this online robust correction accounts for probability loss during iteration rather than until acceptance, such that guaranteed lower bounds are guaranteed throughout recursive computation.
-We define the $\delta^i$-robust DFA-informed operator $\op^{\delta^i}$ as